chenrujun/spring-and-azure-product-sample-template/README.md

 3. Support multiple spring-boot version.
 For example: Use different branch (`spring-boot_2.5` and `spring-boot_2.6`) to support different spring-boot versions.

-4. The template repository can a release, after the template repository released a new version, all samples should update to latest release version.
+4. The template repository can do release, after the template repository released a new version, all samples should update to latest release version.
 Manually, ofcourse.

-5. Use [GitHub Template Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) to manage this reposiroty, so we can use the exter features about template reposiroty.
+5. Use [GitHub Template Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) to manage this reposiroty, so we can use the extra features about template reposiroty.

 6. etc..
 TO BE DONE